magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44100-all-fpts-are-assigned-to-the-last-product-in-the-shopping-cart-and-reset-for-other-product.md

 ---
-title: "MDVA-44100: All FPTs are assigned to the last product in the shopping cart"
+title: "MDVA-44100: All FPTs are assigned to the last product in shopping cart"
-labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT xxx,
+labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.14,FPT,products,shopping cart,taxes,configuration,2.4.3,2.4.3-p1,2.4.4
 ---

-The MDVA-44100 patch solves the issue where all FPTs are assigned to the last product in the shopping cart and reset for other products.
+The MDVA-44100 patch solves the issue where all FPTs are assigned to the last product in the shopping cart.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.14 is installed.
 The patch ID is MDVA-44100.
-Please note that the issue was is scheduled to be fixed in Adobe Commerce 2.4.5.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions